 You can pretty much make a cobbler with any fruit you desire, as long as it’s fresh or frozen, not canned.
 You can even get creative and mix flavors (oh hello, strawberry rhubarb cobbler—the perfect blend of sweet and tart—get in my belly).

-So how do you reheat cobbler?
-The best way to reheat cobbler is the same way you originally made it—in the oven.
+So how do you reheat any kind of cobbler?
+The best way to reheat the cobbler is the same way you originally made it—in the oven.
 There are a couple of unconventional ways to reheat cobbler that you may not have thought of, but they work surprisingly well, one of which is reheating cobbler in a pressure cooker.

 There are other options that will work as well, such as heating it up in the microwave, but you’ll sacrifice flavor and consistency, which is kind of a big deal, at least in our opinion.